 RIVER FOREST, Ill.
-(AP) Leonard Lavin, who built a small beauty supply firm into the billion-dollar Alberto Culver company and owned a successful horse breeding, training and racing farm, has died.
+(AP) Leonard Lavin, who built a small beauty supply firm into the billion-dollar Alberto-Culver company and owned a successful horse breeding, training and racing operation, has died.
 He was 97.

 Lavin died Wednesday at a family home in the Chicago suburb of River Forest from complications of pneumonia, family spokesman Dan Stone said Friday.

 Lavin created Alberto-Culver Co. after borrowing money in 1955 to purchase a beauty supply company that sold Alberto VO5 hairdressing product, according to a family obituary.
 Lavin expanded the company to include other well-known hair care lines such as Nexxus and TRESemme.
 Alberto-Culver also owned Sally Beauty Supply, which became its own company in 2006.

 Alberto-Culver was sold to Unilever PLC in 2011.
 At the time it had sales of $1.5 billion, employed 3,500 people and sold products in more than 100 countries, the family obituary said.